chaunceygardiner/weewx-weatherboard/docs/configuration.md

 match it, and no page would ever expire.
 Quote it in `weewx.conf` if it contains a comma.

+Percent-encode it when you put it on the URL.
+The value there is URL-decoded before it is compared, so a `%` followed by two hexadecimal digits decodes to something else and stops matching: a password of `rain%20or%20shine` has to be written `rain%2520or%2520shine` on the URL.
+Write every `%` as `%25` and it is right in every case.  `&` and `#` need the same treatment -- `%26` and `%23` -- because both end the parameter where they stand.

 {: .note }
 This password is visible to anyone who views the page source, by design.
 It is a keep-alive gate, not a secret.